osuushi/Smooth.js/Readme.md

 Smooth.js is written in clean, easy-to-read CoffeeScript, and has no external dependencies.
 It is licensed under the permissive MIT license, so you can use it in just about any project.

+This [demo](http://osuushi.github.com/plotdemo016.html) (requires a modern browser) gives a visualization of the interpolation Smooth.js performs.

 <a name = "rm-how" />
 # How do I use it?